bymayanksingh/connect4/README.md

 ```

 ##  :file_folder: File Structure
-- Add a file structure here with the basic details about files, below is an example.
+- Add a file structure here with the basic details about files, below is current file structure.

 ```
 .